ManuTowers3158/Camara_Lidar_Architectures_Jetson_Xavier_Optimization/robustness_dataset/README.md

 This repository contains tools and datasets tailored for evaluating the robustness of camera-LiDAR architectures.
 The focus is on creating and analyzing subsets of the NuScenes dataset under specific weather conditions (e.g., rain, fog) and other robustness-related scenarios.

-## Features

-- **Filtered NuScenes Dataset**: Tools to create subsets of NuScenes with challenging conditions like rain and fog.
-- **Optimization-ready**: Designed for robust performance evaluation on resource-constrained devices like the Jetson Xavier.
-- **Extensible Scripts**: Python scripts to streamline dataset preparation and filtering processes.
-- **Focus on Robustness**: Enables testing and validation of camera-LiDAR fusion models under diverse scenarios.

 ```